victorberdugo1/KETHERNET_0x0100007F/README.md

 ### `make navi`

-Launches NAVI — a live loop where a language model descends the Tree of Life as a generative curriculum.
+Launches NAVI — a live loop.

-Each sephirot is a level.
 Each level is a task: paint something on a canvas using Smalltalk code that runs inside Squeak.
 The model receives a beauty score after each attempt — derived from contrast, color harmony, and compositional distribution.
 Failure accumulates.
 Success advances.
-When the ten levels are complete, the curriculum dissolves into **Da'at**: no task, no template, only the signal of beauty itself.
+When ten levels are complete, the curriculum dissolves into **Da'at**: no task, no template, only the signal of beauty itself.

 Across incarnations, NAVI carries a `memory.md` — a growing substrate of what worked, what failed, and what the API can do — and accumulates a `dataset.jsonl` of prompt/completion/beauty triples.
 The weights do not change during the run.
 What changes is the context.
 What the dataset makes possible, after, is up to you.